What is the local offer?

 We have a new speech therapist called Elaine Watson.
 Elaine is available in the centre for parent drop- ins where you can talk with her about any speech queries you have for your child.

-Drop in dates at Redcliffe Children's Centre for 2017:
+Please see the notice board in reception for Drop in dates at Redcliffe Children's Centre.

 At the nursery we can talk to you about any concerns you have about your child’s development, we are able to refer your child for speech therapy.